20% off your first purchase with code: SHOP24

 • buy pre-made labels

-If you make your own labels, I suggest including a large, easy to read title (series, author, topic, genre, etc.) and a picture to represent the type of books in that bin.
+If you make your own classroom library labels, I suggest including a large, easy to read titles (series, author, topic, genre, etc.) and a picture to represent the type of books in that bin.
 You want to make it easy for students to match each book with the bin it belongs in.

-In addition to the baskets for all of my book categories, I also like to have a couple of extra ones: teacher favorites and book hospital (for books that need repair).
+In addition to the baskets for my book categories, I like to have a couple of extra ones: teacher favorites and book hospital (for books that need repair).
 Books will rotate in and out of these two bins.

 The last step in organizing your classroom library is to label your books.
 This is especially important in primary classrooms to help students match each book to the basket where it belongs.
 This is easy to do with book label stickers.